What to Drink in Turkey: 9 Must-Try Traditional Beverages

 7. Boza

-Boza is a unique fermented drink with a centuries-old history.
-It is made from fermented bulgur, sugar, and water, resulting in a thick, slightly tangy, and mildly alcoholic beverage.
-Boza has a distinctive consistency, often described as a cross between a drink and a pudding.
-It is garnished with a sprinkle of cinnamon and sometimes served with roasted chickpeas.
-Boza is especially popular in winter and is cherished as a nostalgic and traditional Turkish drink.
+Boza is a special drink that has been around for many years.
+It is made from old bulgur, sugar, and water, leading to a thick, bit sour, and low alcohol drink.
+Boza looks and feels unique, kind of like a mix of a drink and a pudding.
+It is topped with a bit of cinnamon and at times had with roasted chickpeas.
+Boza is well-liked in the cold months and is seen as a dear, old Turkish drink.

 8. Pomegranate Juice